Vary Peri: Antagonists

 A male Bagel lion, Lyan is Mousse Bibi's royal adviser and the series's main antagonist.
 He is nice and very supportive, however he has a very dark and evil side and will do anything to eradicate the Princess.
 On his stay in the Cake Village, he wears his special disguise in order for others not to recognize him.
 His star sign is Aries.

-He is usually jealous when he first heard Bibi is gonna ascend to the throne and wants it for himself.
+He is usually jealous when he first heard Bibi is going to ascend to the throne and wants it for himself.
 Because of this, he made a cake that would make her suffer Ageusia and the one telling her to search for the Delicious Miracle for his personal goal.
 However, in the finale, he finally changed his ways after Bibi talked to him.